Time: 9:00am - 6:00pm

 Venue: Graduate Centre, Queen Mary University of London, Mile End Road, London E1 4NS

-In this one day meeting, accounting PhD scholars will have an opportunity to present their work and receive helpful feedback.
-Three eminent accounting academics will host the panel discussion in the afternoon and Professor Richard Barker of Said Business School will deliver the keynote speech.
+In this one day meeting, accounting PhD scholars will have an opportunity to present their work to a panel of eminent accounting academics and receive helpful feedback.
 Students will receive friendly advice on their subject, research approach and methodology.
 The one-day conference is also an opportunity to network with other PhD students.
 All submissions will be subject to review and places are limited.

 We welcome submissions from doctoral students at any stage of their PhD.
 Your presentation might focus on your theoretical approach and the literature that you are sourcing, your research design, or you may already have results to share.
 Please upload a summary of the work that you intend to present (4-8 pages) or a full paper (if available).

 A word copy of your submission needs to be submitted to the following address:

 Last Date for submission: 17 May 2019